Fizzixnerd/fsrandomflow/README.md

 Several common statistical distributions are still missing.
 These should ideally be added before a version 0 release.

-The ziggarut algorithm is implemented, but there is no way to discover an actual ziggarut to user with it for some PDF, and it is not exposed to users anyway.
+The ziggarut algorithm is implemented, but there is no way to discover an actual ziggarut to use with it for some PDF, and it is not exposed to users anyway.
 If exposed, especially with a way to randomly build the ziggarut using an evolutionary algorithm like harmony search, users could add specific ditributions, such as a stellar mass distribution, to the library.
 It could also